George Klopfer

-Ulrich "George" Klopfer (August 28, 1940 – September 3, 2019) was a German born American osteopathic physician and abortion provider from Indiana and Illinois.
+Ulrich "George" Klopfer (August 28, 1940 – September 3, 2019) was a German-born American osteopathic physician and abortion provider from Indiana and Illinois.

 Early life

 Klopfer was born on August 28, 1940, in Dresden, Germany.
 He told documentary filmmaker Mark Archer that he was staying with his aunt in the Dresden suburbs when the allies firebombed the city in 1945.
 Klopfer would have been four and a half years old at the time.
 This event, Archer noted, seemed to have been the defining moment of Klopfer's life.

-Passenger records indicate that Klopfer came to the United States with his family aboard the Italia in 1952 at the age of 11.
-He used both his first name and the American spelling of his middle name, George, when attending Bloomfield High School in Bloomfield Hills, Michigan.
-He was a record-breaking runner on the track team and hoped to represent the United States in the Olympics.
+Klopfer was a record-breaking runner on the track team and hoped to represent the United States in the Olympics.
 Upon graduating in 1959 he planned to become a chemical engineer.

+Naturalization and Education

-He was naturalized as a US citizen in Detroit, Michigan, on May 31, 1960.
+Klopfer was naturalized as a US citizen in Detroit, Michigan, on May 31, 1960.
+He attended the University of Michigan during the period 1960–1962.

-Education and early medical career

-Klopfer attended the University of Michigan during the period 1960–1962.
 He graduated from Wayne State University in 1965 with a degree in organic chemistry.
 He graduated from the Chicago College of Osteopathic Medicine in 1971.
-He did his medical internship and residency at Chicago Osteopathic Hospital, completing his residency on July 31, 1976.

-Klopfer became licensed to practice medicine in Illinois, Florida, and South Dakota before applying for his Indiana license in 1978.
-He served as a staff physician at Community Hospital in Evanston, Illinois, and as a clinical instructor at Chicago Osteopathic Hospital.
+Klopfer became licensed to practice medicine in Illinois, Florida, South Dakota, and Indiana.

-In 1978, Klopfer gained a Physician's Temporary Permit to work at Women's Pavilion, an abortion facility in South Bend, Indiana.
-Klopfer originally worked at Women's Pavilion as a substitute for another physician.
-By November of that year he was also performing abortions at Chicago Loop Mediclinic.